liupangzi/liuchao.me/tech/wp-content/plugins/featured-image-from-url/readme.txt

 20. Lightbox zoom.

 == Changelog ==

+= 2.9.0 =
+* New: the plugin has its own Chrome Extension now; Bug fix: block-ui was not working after recent update.

+= 2.8.9 =
+* Bug fixes: conflict with Media Cloud plugin and menu settings style issues on Google Chrome.

+= 2.8.8 =
+* Bug fix: menu settings layout was broken in sites with many plugins/themes notifications.

+= 2.8.7 =
+* New: supports PRIVATE videos from Vimeo now.

 = 2.8.6 =
 * Bug fix: conflict with Multisite Post Duplicator plugin; Improvement: public front-end script should run a little faster now; Improvement: plugin version added to CSS to avoid cache style issues.